arthurfaria/2-3_Neutrino_Oscillation_Vaccum/README.md

-# Neutrino oscillations in vaccum:
+# Neutrino oscillations in vacuum:

 Code to Neutrino oscillations in vaccum in `Mathematica`